January 8, 2021: Curling cancelled

 Please follow all the new rules so we can stay on the ice this season.

 The club is unable to provide equipment at league draws.
-Instead, curlers can rent club equipment for the fall session OR buy Goldline equipment through the club.
+Instead, curlers can rent club equipment for the winter session OR buy Goldline equipment through the club.

 Equipment rental: You can rent specific items or a package of equipment.